oracle/mysql-operator/docs/user/backup.md

 ## Introduction

 The MySQL Operator allows for on-demand and scheduled backups to be created.
-On-demand backups can be created by submitting a MySQLBackup custom resource.
-Scheduled backups can be created by submitting a MySQLBackupSchedule custom resource.
+On-demand backups can be created by submitting a Backup custom resource.
+Scheduled backups can be created by submitting a BackupSchedule custom resource.

 Whilst we plan to offer different options for backups, we currently only support the mysqldump tool, and storage in S3 compatible object storage providers.